annh3/annh3.github.io/_posts/2021-04-12-policy-gradients.md

 ### PPO

-Since TRPO uses =conjugate gradient descent to optimize the objective, we turn our focus on a simpler but similar algorithm, PPO.
+Since TRPO uses conjugate gradient descent to optimize the objective, we turn our focus on a simpler but similar algorithm, PPO.
 PPO is still motivated by the question of making monotonic improvements to a policy, but uses numerical methods which compute only first derivatives.

 Here, we focus on PPO-Clip, which replaces the KL-divergence term by clipping the objective function to remove incentives to make big changes to the policy.